Home

 Do I really have to explain this one?
 Your expertise with all Swords and Maces is increased by 3.
 You hit more often.
 Enough said!!!
 As a Paladin this definately helps, as I mentioned earlier.

-Again, I'll mention how awesome I think Dwarf Paladins look - and this is the only reason you should pick a race.
-Don't pick one based purely on racial abilities - if you're a hardcore raider you aren't going to be reading this guide anyway!
-If you're going to look at the behind of a series of pixels for 80 levels, ensure you like the look at least Eye
+Again, I’ll mention how awesome I think Dwarf Paladins look – and this is the only reason you should pick a race.
+Don’t pick one based purely on racial abilities – if you’re a hardcore raider you aren’t going to be reading this guide anyway!
+If you’re going to look at the behind of a series of pixels for 80 levels, ensure you like the look at least ๐Ÿ˜‰

 So you've made it this far, and you've created a Paladin.